raganwald/raganwald.github.com/_posts/2026-03-19-degenerate-electron-pressure.md

 ---

 As discussed in [Pattern Matching and Recursion], a one-time popular programming problem was to write a function that would recognize “Balanced Parentheses,” a [Dyck Language].
-The most commonly given solution for balanced parentheses uses a counter to keep track of the difference between the number of open and closed parentheses it encounters as it scans a word from left to right:
+A fast solution uses a counter to keep track of the difference between the number of open and closed parentheses it encounters as it scans a word from left to right:

 ```typescript
 function isBalanced (candidate: string): boolean {